HelenBrgg/ddm-akka/README.md

 In order to reduce memory usage, individual table columns will be stored in an optimized data structure called `Column`.

 When Column receives a value, it will compare it to all distinct values received so far and if it is already known, only store an index to it.
-These indicies will be used to read back the values in order.
+These indices will be used to read back the values in order.

 ```
 values stored in order: